Concrete pH Balance for the Same Price as Relative Humidity

 Ensure that the manufacturers’ guidelines make your chosen flooring product compatible with all variables, including pH and RH.

-Simple assessment tools exist for both relative humidity and pH.
+Simple assessment tools exist for both RH and pH.
 If you’ve ever responsibly maintained a fish tank, you already know that pH tests are simple.
 Testing for RH is more technological.
 In fact, Wagner Meters has developed proprietary digital technology for digitally measuring RH levels in concrete.
-Wagner Rapid RH series provides an immediate, accurate and cost-effective way to discover RH levels at varying depths and locations in a concrete slab.
-Contractors install calibrated, single-use relative humidity probes at 40% slab depth.
+Wagner Rapid RH® series provides an immediate, accurate and cost-effective way to discover RH levels at varying depths and locations in a concrete slab.
+Contractors install calibrated, single-use RH probes at 40% slab depth.
 Contractors read RH probe data from a hand-held meter.
 This method means that subcontractors can take multiple measurements to accurately determine when a concrete slab has reached a “dry” condition.
 Wagner’s methodology lets installers put precise RH measurement in their belts along with the other tools that make their trade successful.

 Take care of RH, and you take care of pH.
 It’s a two-for-one deal that is sure to make project managers smile.